Vroomway/InfinityEngine-2/README.md

 | Blender                 | Used to create models and run plugins described below <https://www.blender.org>
 | CannonJS                | Physic engine.
 See docs here for more details <https://github.com/schteppe/cannon.js>
 | DCL Cannon Collider     | Blender Plugin.
 Reads meshes and generates cannon colliders with some physics.
 See docs here more more details: <https://github.com/stom66/blender-dcltk-cannon-colliders>
 | DCL Scene Slicer        | Blender Plugin.
-Slices a large scene into tiles to be rendered by infinity engine.
+Slices a large scene into tiles to be rendered by Infinity Engine.
 See docs here for more details: <https://github.com/stom66/blender-dcltk-scene-slicer>
 | Skybox Image Generator  | Generates 360 degree skyboxes

 Terminology